njlr/mnmlstc-unittest/docs/tutorial.rst

 Well, enough about the concepts of Unittest.
 It's time to write our first test!

-.. todo:: Discuss how unittest is intended to be installed (e.g.,
-          an install(EXPORT ...) target might be used in the CMakeLists.txt file

 .. highlight:: cpp

 Because of how MNMLSTC Unittest works, we can declare any test anywhere within